cosmoproject/cosmoproject.github.io/dsp.md

         }
     }

 From this structure, the 'JsonToCsd.py' converter can generate the according Csound file.
 Find more instructions [here](https://github.com/cosmoproject/cosmo-dsp/tree/master/COSMO-Patcher).
+If you're using the COSMO image, you don't need to do the install part.